 The molave tree (Vitex parviflora Juss.) is a plant belonging to the family Verbenaceae.
 It is a close relative of the five-leaved chaste tree or lagundi (Vitex negundo).
 Also called molawin and tugas, it is a medium- to large-sized, drought-tolerant, hardwood tree which is indigenous to the Philippines and other Asian countries.
 It has multiple uses.

-In Sarangani, Philippines, tugas trees naturally grow on limestone, sinking their roots into crevices.
+In Sarangani, Philippines, these trees naturally grow on limestone, sinking their roots into crevices.
 Two types are indigenous in the province.
 One is locally called tugas babae ('babae' is Filipino word for woman).
 The other type is called tugas lanhan ('lanhan' means oily).

-Tugas babae has wider and longer leaves with more or less straight trunk while tugas lanhan has smaller leaves with twisted trunk and branches.
+Tugas babae has longer leaves with more or less straight trunk while tugas lanhan has smaller leaves with twisted trunk and branches.
 The former favors growing in the northern parts of the province while the latter dominates in the south.

 However, with improved access and expansion of development towards the south of General Santos City, thousands of naturally miniaturized tugas lanhan have since been uprooted for bonsai.